Fire Ant Quarantine In North Carolina

 Homeowners in North Carolina are only affected by this quarantine if they meet any of the criteria listed above.
 For example, if you own a home in Wake County, which is quarantined, and are receiving a sod delivery from a business in Wake County, the business delivering the sod does not need a permit.
 If your house was in one of the non-quarantined counties, the business owner delivering the sod or plants would need a permit to deliver to your area if they were coming from an affected county.

-You can read more about how to identify and prevent fire ants in your landscape on the Edison Landscaping Blog here:
+You can read more about how to identify and prevent fire ants in your landscape on the Canopy Lawn Care Blog here: